-Once a project qualifies for ETDM screening based on project type, the ETDM Screen Matrix for Qualifying Projects shown below in Table 1 - ETDM Screening Matrix for Qualifying Projects is used to further determine if a project is required to go through the process based on the transportation system, funding source, and responsible agency.
-As a general rule, qualifying projects on the State Highway System (SHS) or Strategic Intermodal System (SIS) facilities or those using Federal or State funds will require ETDM screening.
+Once a project qualifies for ETDM screening based on project type, the ETDM Screen Matrix for Qualifying Projects, shown below in Table 1, is used to further determine if a project is required to go through the process based on the transportation system, funding source, and responsible agency.
+Generally, qualifying projects on the State Highway System (SHS) or Strategic Intermodal System (SIS) facilities or those using Federal or State funds will require ETDM screening.